mi-m1/mi-m1.github.io/_pages/about.md

 Let's Connect!
 =====
-I'm always up for colloboration and disseminating my work.
+I'm always up for collaboration and discussing ideas.
 Feel free to drop me an email if you would like to chat.